brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

    - CopyWallPaperDefault.vbs: Copies standardized desktop wallpapers, providing a uniform visual experience for users.
    - CopyLogonBackground.vbs: Copies standardized lock screen images, maintaining consistency in the login interface appearance.

-Overall, this script aims to configure various aspects of a Windows workstation to align with ITSM standards and ensure a consistent and secure computing environment.

 2. **ITSM-ModifyREGING.vbs**: This script is intended to perform registry modifications on a Windows workstation as part of the IT Service Management (ITSM) process.
 It encompasses ten distinct configurations:
    - AddStartPageADM.reg: Configures the browser homepage, likely setting it to a specific webpage or corporate intranet site.
    - DisableUAC-LUA.reg: Disables User Account Control (UAC), potentially to reduce user prompts and restrictions for certain operations.